Real Madrid confirm signing of Alaba from Bayern Munich on a free transfer | Goal.com

 The 28-year-old Austria international, capable of excelling at left-back, central defence or in midfield, chose to end his long association with Bayern at the end of the 2020-21 campaign.

-Several leading European clubs had been linked with his signature, however Alaba has chosen to continue his career at Santiago Bernabeu.
+Several leading European clubs had been linked with his signature, but Alaba has chosen to continue his career at Santiago Bernabeu.

 What are the terms of the deal?

-Real confirmed in the announcement on their website that Alaba has signed a five-year deal at the club, and will join up with his new team-mates after the European Championships this summer, at which Alaba will be a key figure in the Austrian side.
+Real confirmed that Alaba has signed a five-year deal at the club and will join up with his new team-mates after the European Championships, at which Alaba will be a key figure in the Austrian side.

 Alaba arrives at Real as one of the most decorated individual footballers in Europe, having won 28 different titles after joining Bayern in 2008.
 These include two Champions League titles, and 10 successive Bundesliga crowns.